Javier Gomá: Theatrical works

-After its publication in 2016 by the El Mundo newspaper, Gomá's dramatic monologue Inconsolable premiered on 28 June 2017 in the main hall of the María Guerrero Thatre in Madrid (of the Spanish National Drama Centre), directed by Ernesto Caballero de las Heras and performed by Fernando Cayo.
+After its publication in 2016 by the El Mundo newspaper, Gomá's dramatic monologue Inconsolable premiered on 28 June 2017 in the main hall of the María Guerrero Theatre in Madrid (of the Spanish National Drama Centre), directed by Ernesto Caballero de las Heras and performed by Fernando Cayo.
 The following year it was performed in Bilbao and Barcelona.

 In May 2019, the publisher Pre-Textos published the comedy Quiero cansarme contigo, o el peligro de las buenas compañías (I want to get tired with you, or the danger of good company), which depicts a conflict with exemplarity in a humorous register.
 This work, together with Inconsolable and a third entitled Las lágrimas de Jerjes (Xerxe's tears), make up a theatrical trilogy entitled Un hombre de cincuenta años (A man of 50).